nikhil0597/nikhil0597.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am an applied mathematics researcher working on numerical methods for hyperbolic conservation laws.
+I am a researcher in applied mathematics working on the theory and numerics of partial differential equations (PDEs).
+I work on hyperbolic conservation laws, a fundamental class of PDEs that provide a framework for describing physical phenomena involving flow, for instance through the conservation of mass, momentum, and energy.
+My research focuses on developing accurate and efficient numerical methods to approximate the solutions to different classes of conservation laws.

 Currently, I am a postdoctoral researcher in the research group of [Prof. Christian Klingenberg](https://ifm.mathematik.uni-wuerzburg.de/~klingen/index.html) at the [University of Würzburg](https://www.mathematik.uni-wuerzburg.de/en/fluidmechanics/team/nikhil-manoj/), Germany, where I work on developing high order finite-volume methods for conservation laws.